mikelevins/clotho/README.md

-4. Build the presentation-server application cd into the server directory in electron-presentation-server run the build script (build.sh on macOS; build.bat on Windows)
+4. Build the presentation-server application cd into the server directory in electron-presentation-server run the build script (build.sh on macOS and Linux; build.bat on Windows)

 5. Load the Lisp code
    Run SBCL and load presentation-server.asd